zotonic/zotonic/doc/ref/scomps/scomp_live.rst

 * Use the tuple ``{subject id=... }`` to listen to changes of incoming connections to a page.
   An example of a mapped topic is ``bridge/origin/model/edge/event/1234/s/author``

+Note that the topics refer to *client side topics*, that is why the bridge is used to subscribe to server side model events.

+It is possible to subscribe to client topics like ``"my/local/topic"`` and have the actions triggered by publish to ``cotonic.broker.publish("my/local/topic", {});`` (with any payload).

 Live actions
 ------------